As promised in my French Alps trip report, here's a more detailed review of our excellent visit to CERN, near Geneva, Switzerland.

 What is CERN all about?

 You may occasionally see the name Cern, not as an acronym.
-It's not the name of a town or a village though.
-Rather, it's an acronym for a long title in French: Conseil Européen pour la Recherche Nucléaire.
-Which translates into: The European council for nuclear research.
-I will be using CERN and Cern interchangeably throughout this post because these days it's both a place and a concept.
+It's not the name of a town or a village, though.
+Rather, it's an acronym for a long title in French: Conseil Européen pour la Recherche Nucléaire, which translates into The European Council for Nuclear Research.

-There have been many amazing discoveries made in CERN over the years, some of which have lead to nobel prizes in physics and chemistry.
-It is best known for its huge particle collider, aka the Hadron Collider.
+Over the years, CERN has made many amazing discoveries, some of which have led to Nobel prizes in physics and chemistry.
+It is best known for its huge particle collider, the Hadron Collider.

-Visiting CERN: Can you actually visit the Hadron Collider?
+Visiting CERN: Can you see the Hadron Collider?

-Yes and no. You can visit Cern and be above the collider.
-The main road which runs through the main complex that surrounds the main research station - known as The Atlas Project - is open to the public.
+Yes and no. You can visit Cern above the collider.
+The main road, which runs through the main complex that surrounds the main research station - known as The Atlas Project - is open to the public.
 There is a visitors center there which includes two permanent exhibitions -

-Microcosm - The story of collider and how it works, as well as a little bit about what life in Cern is for the 10,000+ scientists and engineers who work there.
+Microcosm - The story of the collider and how it works, as well as a little bit about what life in Cern is for the 10,000+ scientists and engineers there.

 Who should be visiting CERN?

-Cern is a must-visit for anyone who loves science and specifically physics.
-The exhibitions are thorough and our guide was a professional physicist who could answer all of the questions thrown at him by our group's science buffs.
+Cern is a must-visit for anyone who loves science, specifically physics.
+The exhibitions were thorough, and our guide was a professional physicist who could answer all of the questions posed by our group's science buffs.

-Even if you're not into physics, I think the tour would be enjoyable.
-The exhibitions are interactive and exciting and there is something very moving about the entire project: European nations working together to promote science and peace.
+Even if you're not into physics, the tour would be enjoyable.
+The exhibitions are interactive and exciting, and the entire project is moving: European nations are working together to promote science and peace.

 And finally...